Binance Market Update (2022-10-29)

 Binance

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include DOGE, MASK, and KLAY, up by 51%, 50%, and 25%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include MASK, OSMO, and DOGE, up by 77%, 59%, and 29%, respectively.

 Market movers: